Travel during the COVID-19 pandemic: Europe

-Earlier before the announcement of the pandemic by WHO, the European Union rejected the idea of suspending the Schengen free travel zone and introducing border controls with Italy, a decision which has been criticised by some European politicians.
+Earlier before the announcement of the pandemic by the World Health Organization, the European Union rejected the idea of suspending the Schengen free travel zone and introducing border controls with Italy, a decision which has been criticised by some European politicians.
 After some EU member states announced complete closure of their national borders to foreign nationals in March 2020, the European Commission President Ursula von der Leyen said that "Certain controls may be justified, but general travel bans are not seen as being the most effective by the World Health Organization."
 A few days later the EU closed its external borders.